Assam Career : Oil India Limited Guwahati Recruitment 2024

-Applications are invited for recruitment of 17 vacant positions or career in Oil India Limited Guwahati Assam.
+Applications are invited for recruitment of various technical positions or career in Oil India Limited Guwahati Assam.

-Oil India Limited Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of Contractual Electrical Technician and Contractual Mechanical Technician.
-The engagement will be purely on contractual basis only.
-The initial period of the above contractual
+Oil India Limited Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of Contractual Mechanical Engineer.

-engagement will be for 06 (Six) months only.
-Further, the period of above contractual engagement may be extendable after requisite interval for subsequent 03 (three) tenures of 06 (six) months each

-depending on the departmental requirement, job performance, conduct, physical fitness etc., as

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!